buehler/dotnet-operator-sdk/CONTRIBUTING.md

   - minikube / any other local Kubernetes
   - Deployed Kubernetes (e.g. GCP Kubernetes instance)
 - You can now code your stuff.
-- `tests/KubeOps.TestOperator` is a developed small operator that can be run locally to test your implementations.
+- Use the implementation in the examples folder to test your changes.
+Those examples may also be extended or new ones added for testing purposes.
-- Write tests for your changes
+- Write tests for your changes!
 - Build the whole solution and check for linting errors / warnings.
   **NOTE** that any warning will result in an error when building with `Release` configuration.
 - Do not change the linting rules without creating a discussion/issue first.
+- Create a PR with an appropriate name and description.